Berlime/gokarna/content/posts/Room-Updates.md

 >Original Post date: 13th May 2024

-You see ever since my late mom got this house, it is still in the current vanilla state.
+Ever since my late mom bought the house I currently live in, it is still in the original, unadorned state.
 My late mom did not opt for any renovations or even fancy decorations and pieces of furniture.

-The only thing that my mom did is the kitchen cabinet and countertop which did not come included when we got this house.
+The only thing that my mom did was the kitchen cabinet and countertop which was not included when we got this house.

 Oh yeah, we got it first-hand, brand new back in around 2014.

 Now it is 2024.
-It is really due for a brand new paint.
-Gosh, can you imagine how long?!
+It is really overdue for a brand new paint.

-So it is just a small bedroom, square, pretty decent height in ceiling.
+It's just a small bedroom - square-shaped with a decent ceiling height.

 I thought choosing colours was easy but nope.
 I was totally wrong.
 Haha!
-Can you believe I spent hours and days looking for the ideal colours for my eyes, the environment and the look and feel I wanted?
-Turns out it can be quite daunting.
-LOL.
+Can you believe I spent hours and days agonizing the ideal colours for my atmosphere, environment and the look and feel I wanted?
+All I could say is quite a daunting task.

-Well lucky there is a help of Pinterest which cuts of my decision-making by half!
+Lucky there is a help of Pinterest which cuts of my decision-making time by half!

-Well, we had fun painting the room, the best part is actually decluttering and trash things that are not needed.
-Oh yup, we remove everything in the room and leave nothing behind to make way for a very efficient painting work.
-Nope LOL.
+Well, actually, me and my wife had fun painting the room, the best part is actually decluttering and getting rid of things that are not needed.
+Oh yup, we remove everything in the room and leave nothing behind to make way for a very efficient painting work -- NOPE, not efficient at all, we are so noob but at least we got the work done.
+YAY!

-Gosh we are so noob at painting and our body is aching here and there.
-But the thing that I find this painting is the key moment in life is because that we actually land on the colours that will last probably another 10 years. >.<
+We may be complete novices at painting, and let me tell you, our bodies is aching here and there.
+But the thing that I find this painting is the key moment in life is because that we finally chose colours that will likely last another 10 years. >.<

-And also, we do not colour all the walls, we only colour the ceiling, and 1 of the 4 walls.
-The rest is just white.
-According to my godly hours of research, there is a colour illusion that makes a square room look long.
+We didn't paint all the walls - just the ceiling and one of the four walls.
+The rest stayed white.
+According to my countless hours of research, there's a color illusion that makes a square room appear longer.
+I haven't noticed it yet, but just having the room freshly painted makes it look so much better than it did with the outdated walls.

 Well I didn’t notice it actually, but just getting the room freshly painted already makes it look way more beautiful than the outdated walls.